With the announcement of a long-awaited loyalty program, Whole Foods demonstrates a few do’s and don’ts for retention marketers.

 2) Brands Need Actionable Customer Data To Create Personalization

 Not surprising, but the Whole Foods announcement stands as more confirmation that all brands need a competent data strategy to target content to modern customers.
-Having a data strategy is no longer a differentiator; it’s a requirement (particularly as millennials form an even bigger piece of a the spending pie).
+Having a data strategy is no longer a differentiator; it’s a requirement (particularly as millennials form an even bigger piece of the spending pie).
 The Whole Foods loyalty program announcement contains a couple of points about data that marketers should remember for their own programs:

 - Privacy: utilizing customer data should not make customers feel uneasy.
-Be up front about data collection, allow customers to opt-in, never save payment information where it can be hacked, and, most important, provide value.
+Be upfront about data collection, allow customers to opt-in, never save payment information where it can be hacked, and, most important, provide value.
 Customers will share data as long as they receive tangible benefits in return.

-- Personalization: Whole Foods plans to make each shopper feel special by responding with personalized content based on the data collected – another must for businesses looking to establish deeper connection with modern customers.
+- Personalization: Whole Foods plans to make each shopper feel special by responding with personalized content based on the data collected – another must for businesses looking to establish a deeper connection with modern customers.

 The key challenge for the Whole Foods program will be making sure that the data accumulated remains actionable.
 It’s easy to collect information, but understanding what to do distinguishes the strongest programs from the rest of the pack (quick hat tip to Starbucks in this respect – the company’s massive loyalty success has shown brands the financial gains that come from a data strategy focused on recency, frequency, and lifetime value).